Updated 04/01/2020 (see below)

 |16 square metres|

-So if someone asks you the correct area of the room mentioned above, you can say that the area is 2 metres squared or you can say that the area is 4 square metres both of which are correct answers.
+So if someone asks you the correct area of the room mentioned above, you should say that the area is 4 square metres both of which are correct answers.

 But beware more confusion arises as 1 m x 1 m= 1 square metres while 1 metre squared is also the same size as 1 × 1 = 1.
 You just get there by different routes.